Animal Attacks Most Common In East And Little Havana Neighborhoods

 - Palmetto Estates

 Florida law addresses responsibility when dog bites occur.
 The owner of a dog that bites someone who is in a public location or who is legally in a private location bears liability for any harm.
-The owner has liability regardless of whether the dog previously has demonstrated viciousness and whether the owner was aware that the dog might become vicious.
+The owner is liable regardless of whether the dog previously demonstrated viciousness or whether the owner was aware that the dog might become vicious.

 An individual is on private property legally if they’ve been invited by the owner, whether the invitation is made outright or is implied.

 A dog owner also would be liable if the dog bites someone who is performing duties laid out by postal regulations or state laws.
 Outside of an owner’s private property, dogs in Miami-Dade must be leashed at all times.
 But animal bite victims can bear some responsibility as well.
 The law notes that negligence by the bitten person reduces the owner’s liability by a percentage commensurate with any contributing negligence.

 In most cases, a sign that includes the words “bad dog” relieves a dog owner of liability for bites that occur on the owner’s property.
 The law notes only two exceptions: a victim under the age of 6 or a bite caused by a negligent action or failure to act by the owner.